cs-4241-2024/a3-persistence/README.md

 **OAuth Authentication (10 points):** Not implemented.
 Basic username/password authentication is used instead.

-**Hosting on Netlify (5 points):** Deployed the application on Netlify for hosting.
-Netlify was chosen for its straightforward deployment process and ease of integration with GitHub.
+**Hosting on Render (5 points):** Deployed the application on Render for hosting.
+Render was chosen for its straightforward deployment process and ease of integration with GitHub.

 **List up to five Express middleware packages (5 points):**